-Similarly, on September 18, 2013, Greenpeace International activists climbed on board Prirazlomnaya, a massive Gazprom offshore oil platform in Russia's exclusive economic zone.
+framework that preserves the maritime order of maritime safety and the rule of Greenpeace International activists climbed on board Prirazlomnaya, a massive Gazprom offshore oil platform in Russia's exclusive economic zone.
 The direct action peacefully protests oil production that will begin in early-2014, and it follows Greenpeace protests on oil rigs in Greenlandic waters in 2010 and 2011, and a previous assault on Prirazlomnaya.
 Frustrated over a lack of public dialogue and after release of a video documentary exposed lackadaisical that safety standards on the platform, Greenpeace returned to the platform.